nguyenvk/NBAdrafts/README.md

 NBADrafts
 =========
+This service provides information on the NBA draft starting from its inception in 1947.
+NBA drafts occur once every year, and consist of multiple rounds where players are drafted by professional basketball teams.
+Each draft provides details on the number of selections in that round, and each selection provides details about the player picked.
+Data is organized by drafts and selections.
+Users will be able to search through drafts based on years or selections.

 ID Attribute Values
 -------------------
 1. drafts - applied to a DIV tag, includes a list of all of the drafts present in the representation.
 May contain only one draft.
 2. selections - applied to a DIV tag, includes a list of all of the draft selections present in the presentation.
 May contain only one selection.
 3. search - applied to a DIV tag, includes a form for query links.
 May contain only one form.
 4. create - applied to a DIV tag, includes a form for update links.
 May contain only one form.